makerspace

 Main | Access | Equipment List |

-The MakerSpace currently has a Prusa Mk1 3D printer.
+The MakerSpace currently has a Prusa MK4S and a Prusa CORE One + 3D Printer.

-You can find material on the Prusa Website https://help.prusa3d.com/tag/mk1
+You can find material on the Prusa Website about the MK4S and the Core One https://help.prusa3d.com/tag/mk4 https://help.prusa3d.com/product/core-one

 adapted from Prusa forum induction

-The PRUSA i3 MK2(S) is a very nice machine, and you will find that it is a reliable machine with great print quality.
-There are thousands of users who use this machine as a workhorse, and you can too.
+The PRUSA MK4S and Core one + are very nice machines, and you will find that they are reliable machines with great print quality.
+There are thousands of users who use these machines as a workhorse, and you can too.

 That said, there is a learning curve and people make mistakes.
 If you are expecting this to be as easy as an inkjet or laser printer, it is not, but it can become that routine once you get over the learning curve.